 MLP SE is a European stock corporation that is based in Germany and subject to the European SE provisions, the German SE Implementation Act (SEAG) and German stock corporation law.
-The company was created on September 21, 2017 as a result of the change in corporate form of MLP AG and the corresponding entry in the Mannheim commercial register.
+The company was established through the change of corporate form of MLP AG and with entry in the Mannheim Commercial Register on September 21, 2017.
 As an SE, the company has a dual management and control structure, comprising an Executive Board and a Supervisory Board.
 The third corporate body is the Annual General Meeting.